-Non-steroidal anti-inflammatory drugs, such as ibuprofen or naprosyn, may be used to reduce discomfort.
+Nonsteroidal anti-inflammatory drugs, such as ibuprofen or naproxen, may be used to reduce discomfort.

 Icing the neck as needed may help to reduce discomfort.

-To avoid burner, follow these guidelines: Keep the muscles around your neck and shoulders strong and flexible to help you withstand the stress of a direct blow.Learn safe sport techniques is essential.Avoid using your helmet as a contact point when tackling and blocking in football.Always make sure to wear the proper safety equipment for your sport.Pads and other modifications of athletic gear have been proposed in an effort to reduce the incidence of burners.
+To help reduce your chance of a burner: Keep the muscles around your neck and shoulders strong and flexible to help you withstand the stress of a direct blow.Learn safe sport techniques.Avoid using your helmet as a contact point when tackling and blocking in football.Always make sure to wear the proper safety equipment for your sport.Pads and other modifications of athletic gear have been proposed in an effort to reduce the incidence of burners.
 These may be especially useful for players who have previously suffered injury.

 Burners and stingers.
-American Academy of Orthopedic surgeons website.
+American Academy of Orthopedic Surgeons Ortho Info website.
 Available at:

-Dimberg EL, Ted M. Burns TM.
+Dimberg EL, Burns TM.
 Management of common neurologic conditions in sports.

 Kasow DB, Curl WW.
 "Stingers" in adolescent athletes.